haotian-001/capl-outliner/README.md

 A Visual Studio Code extension for displaying the outline of CAPL (CAN Access Programming Language) code files and providing code navigation features.

+Starting with version 0.5.0 the extension uses a Python-based language server communicating over the Language Server Protocol.

 ## Features

 This extension provides: